Canadian Food For Children

 Grade: CThe grade is based on the charity's public reporting of the work it does and the results it achieves.

 Cents to The Cause

 |$40k - $80k||0|

 About Canadian Food For Children:

-This charity report is an update that is being reviewed by Canadian Food for Children.
+This charity report is an update that has been sent to Canadian Food For Children for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December